-In the afternoons the children are taught the foundation subjects (Science, Geography, History, Art, DT) through our topic based curriculum.
+In the afternoons the children are taught the foundation subjects (Science, Geography, History, Art, DT).
 The children experience this in line with our 'Making A Difference' curriculum and enjoy hands on experiences that in turn result in our children being able to make a difference in the school, local and national community.
-Year 2 children also have PE, Forest School and Computing in the afternoons.
+Year 2 children also have PE, Forest School, music and Computing in the afternoons.

 We also enjoy enquiry days linked to key events in History or to our RE curriculum.
 Our children spend an entire day delving deep into the events or celebrations that occur to gain a strong understanding of why these events and celebrations are important.
 Some of these days include: Guy Fawkes, Sukkot and the Story of Christmas.